Bishop's Day of Prayer

 On Saturday 22 May, during the week of Thy Kingdom Come 2021, The Bishop's Day of Prayer will be held at Norwich Cathedral.

 The day will start at 9.30am with Bishop Graham leading opening worship.
-This will be live streamed, please check this page nearer the time for more details.
+This will be live streamed on the Norwich Cathedral YouTube channel, here.

 Throughout the day small groups from deaneries across the diocese will lead prayers committing to prayer the Diocesan Vision – read more about the Vision here.
 Each group has also been allocated an area of the Cathedral to gather, which means that during the day there will have been prayer throughout the Cathedral.